fedcba499/notes/docs/electronics/arduino.md

 ## delay
 delay(ms) pauses program for the amount of time as specified in milliseconds.
 1000 milliseconds = 1 sencond

+## delayMicroseconds
+delayMicroseconds(us) pauses program for the time specified in microseconds.
+1000 microseconds = 1 milli seconds and 10,00,000 microsecond = 1 second.
+Microseconds are used when we need precise timing. delay function is accurate to millisecond.
+Microseconds play important role for creating pulse for ultrasonic sensor (10 microsecond), and also in Pulse Width Modultation, where accuracy is critical.

 ## millis
 millis() function returns the number of milliseconds since the arduino board began running.
 > number will overflow after 9 hours.ie 3,24,00,000 milliseconds.